suffolklibraries/sljekyll/coronavirus/index.md

 featured: true
 featured-image: /images/coronavirus/coronavirus.jpg
 featured-alt: 'NHS advice poster: Wash your hands more often for 20 seconds'
-featured-excerpt: Up to date information on closures and cancellations.
+featured-excerpt: Up to date information on closures and service changes.
 featured-link-href-text: Find out more &rarr;
 ---